 He was twice chosen for a Maine Individual Writing Fellowship and his collection of short stories, Mountain Dance, was selected for a Maine Fiction Award.

 Denis Ledoux lives and works in his native Maine.

-For the last ten years, Molly has worked in New York City as an editor at a variety of magazines and print publications, including the New York Times Magazine, Martha Stewart Weddings, Fitness, Self, Vibe, and Arthur Frommer’s Budget Travel.
+For the last eleven years, Molly has worked as an editor at a variety of magazines and print publications, including the New York Times Magazine, Martha Stewart Weddings, Fitness, Self, Vibe, and Arthur Frommer’s Budget Travel.

-As a freelance editor, she has edited everything from surrealistic novels to ninth-grade math textbooks (novels are more fun).
-Working at magazines has honed her ability to condense complex narratives into a minimum of space, all while honoring the author’s voice.
+As a freelancer, she has edited everything from surrealistic novels to ninth-grade math textbooks (novels are more fun).
+Working at magazines has honed her ability to condense complex narratives into their essential message, all while honoring the author’s voice.
 She also spent many years working professionally in theater and film, and published an essay about her experience with renowned playwright Irene Fornes in Conducting a Life.
-She holds a degree in Literature from Yale College and an M.F.A. from the University of California, San Diego.
+She holds B.A. in Literature from Yale College and an M.F.A. from the University of California, San Diego.